Skip to Main Content Go to Sitemap

 Eligibility

-Yes, as long as you have applied to, or have been accepted into, a research degree program in the fall following the SSuRe Program, you are eligible to Research Summer Student positions.
+Yes, as long as you have applied to, or have been accepted into, a research degree program in the fall following the SSuRe Program, you are eligible to apply to Research Summer Student positions.

 No, you are not eligible to be hired as a Research Summer Student.
 However, you may be eligible to be hired into a different research student or research staff position.
 Please contact the scientist(s) you are interested in working with to see if they have any open research student opportunities available.

 Yes, international students are eligible to apply to the program.
-However, international students will need to comply with all quarantine protocols in place at the time the program starts.
-Students must be located within Ontario during their summer placement.
+The international students and their respective hiring labs are responsible for ensuring that the proper immigration documentation is in place.
+Students must be living in Ontario during their summer placement.

 The SSuRe Program activities officially start at the beginning of May and run for 15 weeks until Symposium Day, which is held in mid-August.
-Depending on how much later you are able to begin work, this may not be enough time for you to conduct sufficient research for your abstract presentation on Symposium Day.
+Depending on how much later you can begin work, this may not be enough time for you to conduct sufficient research for your abstract presentation on Symposium Day.

 Most students will begin on the first day of the SSuRe Program and will have ample time to work on their projects, which may put you at a disadvantage when submitting your abstract for Symposium Day.
 Please consider this before applying to the program.
 Please contact the scientist(s) you are interested in working with to ask if they would be willing to accept your application under these circumstances.